 On Sunday, he is expected to meet Hamid Karzai, the Afghan president.

 “I look forward to seeing what the situation on the ground is,” Obama told reporters who accompanied him to his departure from Andrews Air Force Base on Thursday.

 “I want to, obviously, talk to the commanders and get a sense both in Afghanistan and in Baghdad of, you know, what the most, their biggest concerns are, and I want to thank our troops for the heroic work that they’ve been doing.”

 Call for action

-Obama has said that if he wins the US presidency in November he will commit at least two more combat brigades to Afghanistan while reducing the number of US forces in Iraq.
+Obama has said that if he wins the elections in November, he will commit at least two more combat brigades, up to 10,000 men, to Afghanistan while downscaling the size of the force in Iraq.

-Bays said that if Obama is elected president and takes office in January 2009, then the Afghan elections will be one of his priorities because Karzai is also facing elections in the next year.
+Bays said that if Obama is elected president and takes office in January 2009, then the Afghan elections will be one of his top priorities because Karzai will also be facing elections in the next year.